wangclnlp/DeepSpeed-Chat-Extension/README.md

 ...
 ```

-## DPO/Reward
+## Reward/DPO

-Dataset for Reward/DPO should be parquet files including `train.parquet` and `test.parquet` with `reward` in path such as `/your/path/to/reward_dataset/train.parquet`, containing four keys each entry as example below.
+The dataset for Reward/DPO should be parquet files including `train.parquet` and `test.parquet` with `reward` in path such as `/your/path/to/reward_dataset/train.parquet`, containing four keys each entry as example below.

 Example: